matthiaskoenig/dfba/guidelines/DFBA_models_in_SBML.md

 <!-------------------------------->
 DFBA models **SHOULD** be exchanged as COMBINE archives containing all SBML submodels.
 A simulation experiment description for the DFBA simulation **SHOULD** be provdided in ([SED-ML](http://www.sed-ml.org)) in the COMBINE archive demonstrating core behavior of the DFBA model, i.e., simple timecourse simulations.
 In the SED-ML the simulation algorithm **MUST** be provided with the simulation algorithm being from the subset of KISAO terms

 * [KISAO:0000499](http://bioportal.bioontology.org/ontologies/KISAO/?p=classes&conceptid=http%3A%2F%2Fwww.biomodels.net%2Fkisao%2FKISAO%23KISAO_0000499&jump_to_nav=true) dynamic flux balance analysis (DFBA)
     * [KISAO:0000500](http://bioportal.bioontology.org/ontologies/KISAO/?p=classes&conceptid=http%3A%2F%2Fwww.biomodels.net%2Fkisao%2FKISAO%23KISAO_0000500&jump_to_nav=true) static optimization approach dynamic flux balance analysis (SOA-DFBA)
 <!--
     * [KISAO:0000501](http://bioportal.bioontology.org/ontologies/KISAO/?p=classes&conceptid=http%3A%2F%2Fwww.biomodels.net%2Fkisao%2FKISAO%23KISAO_0000501&jump_to_nav=true) dynamic optimization approach dynamic flux balance analysis (DOA-DFBA)
     * [KISAO:0000502](http://bioportal.bioontology.org/ontologies/KISAO/?p=classes&conceptid=http%3A%2F%2Fwww.biomodels.net%2Fkisao%2FKISAO%23KISAO_0000502&jump_to_nav=true) direct approach dynamics flux balance analysis (DA-DFBA)
 -->

 The examples and implementations are all based on the static optimization approach (SOA-DFBA).

 <!-- --------------------------------------------------------------- -->
-# B) Model Simulation
+# B Model Simulation
 In this section we describe how models in the DFBA SBML formalism described in section A should be simulated by software.
-The described simulation and update strategy was implemented in two DFBA simulators: `iBioSim` and `sbmlutils`.
+The described simulation and update strategy was implemented in two DFBA simulators: [iBioSim](http://www.async.ece.utah.edu/ibiosim) and [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/).

 ## Static Optimization Approach (SOA)
 The DFBA models are solved via a **Static Optimization Approach (SOA)**.
 The total simulation time is divided into time intervals of length `dt` with the instantaneous optimization (FBA) solved at the beginning of every time interval.
 The dynamic equations are than integrated over the time interval assuming that the fluxes are constant over the interval.